 A salvage title appears in a Carfax report when a vehicle has been declared a total loss by an insurance company due to severe damage from an accident, flood, fire, or theft recovery.
 Once this status is reported to the DMV, it becomes part of the car’s permanent record and is shared with vehicle history reports.
 You can easily copy the VIN of the car you are willing to check the salvage title on our cheap Carfax report tool and get your report in less than 10 seconds.

-This designation alerts potential buyers that the car has undergone significant damage and have been rebuilt or repaired, which can impact its safety, reliability, and resale value.
+This designation alerts potential buyers that the car has undergone significant damage and has been rebuilt or repaired, which can impact its safety, reliability, and resale value.
 Essentially, the presence of a salvage title in a Carfax report is a warning sign to proceed with caution and investigate the vehicle’s history more thoroughly before making a purchase.

 How Does a Car Become Salvage?
 Example that makes your mind clear: